bpereira2022/unix_assignment/README.md

 - File ends with alles.
 - This file is 11 megabytes.
 - The Sample_ID column consists IDs followed by numbers and letters.
 The group column includes TRIPS, ZDIPL, ZPERR, ZLUXR, ZMHUE, ZMPBA, ZMPJA, ZMXCH, ZMXCP, ZMXNO, ZMXNT, ZMPIL, ZMXIL, ZMMLR, ZMMMR, and ZMMIL.
 Loci begin at column 4 of the file, and end at column 968.
 Within those columns, there are base changes.
 Additionally, there are rows/columns with ?/? in place of base change.
+- This file is all ASCII text with very long lines

+### Attributes of 'snp_position.txt'
+#### Here is the snippet of code used for data inspection: